aubreyrjones/mutagen/README.md

 book.
 You're gonna publish them in PDFs just like you'd planned for your character sheets.
 Character sheets you're not gonna have to design anymore, since they're automatically generated.
-You also get free integration into the Mutagen Character Tracker app.
+You also get free, seamless integration into the Mutagen Character Tracker app.

 Unless you want to, you don't have to publish any mechanical rules in your book.
 You can fill every page with the awesome fruits of your